datajoint/datajoint-elements/install.md

-# Setup instructions for DataJoint Elements and Workflows
+# Setup instructions for workflows created with the DataJoint Elements

 + The following document describes the steps to setup a development environment so that you can use the DataJoint Elements to build and run a workflow on your